michalspano/AppointDent/README.md

 - [**services/session-service**](./services/session-service/README.md): a central service that handles all sessions of the users to enforce authentication and authorization.
 - [**stress-testing**](./stress-testing/README.md): a folder that contains the scripts that are used to stress-test the system at a high load.

+> [!NOTE]
-*Note*: the `services` are not meant to be run individually, but rather as a part of the `server` application.
-They can be run individually for testing purposes or for the ease of development.
+> The `services` are not meant to be run individually, but rather as a part of
+> the `server` application.
+They can be run individually for testing purposes
+> or for the ease of development.

 ## Architecture